igolaizola/dualtweet/README.md

 Typefully API doesn't allow CORS requests, so the app uses a Netlify redirect to avoid the CORS issue.

+> 📢 Connect with us!
+Join our Telegram group for support and collaboration: [t.me/igohub](https://t.me/igohub)

 ## 💖 Support

 If you have found my code helpful, please give the repository a star ⭐